 MERCER7 makes life easier for the Modern Woman; Erna’s keen (sartorial) eye and selection process removes all the barriers that online shopping often presents.
 Essentially, doing the research and quality control for you; taking the hassle out of online shopping!
 Because we’re all tight on time these days!

-Erna is not only mega inspiring, she’s a joy to speak to in real life too.
-Her accent is one of my favourites, she has one of the best smiles (and wardrobes!) and had such an interesting upbringing!
-Here, Erna chats about her varied background, upbringing and the inspiration that drove her to create her start-up.
+Erna is not only mega inspiring, she’s a joy to be with in real life too.
+Her accent is one of my favourites, she has one of the best smiles (and wardrobes!) and had SUCH an interesting upbringing!
+Here, Erna chats about her varied career background, her varied upbringing and the inspiration that drove her to create her start-up.

 CB: Hello my darling Erna, please introduce yourself, your background and your concept, MERCER7.

 EL: I am Armenian, born in Georgia and New Yorker turned Londoner.
 I spent my formative years in New York, so I call New York home as I lived there from the age of 16.I studied fine arts from a very young age and when it was time to choose my future profession, I decided to go into fashion design at FIT in NY (Fashion Institute of Technology) and took my bachelors degree before working for brands like Halston, Betsy Johnson to Calvin Klein Jeans to name a few.

 After marrying a Brit in New York seven years ago, we moved to London and the rest as they say is history.
 We’ve got two kids now, Luca is 4 and Lily nearly 3, so London definitely became my second home.In terms of concept: MERCER7 is a curated womenswear website for effortless style and collaborative fashion platform.